Milicerro/BaSP-M2023/README.md

 To achieve this, we worked in subgroups of 2/3 people.
 Although, always communicating and coordinating with the whole team.

 ## Week 02
-In the second week, we have to do the HTML code of the landing page, wich is the main of all.
+In the second week, we had to do the HTML code of the landing page, wich is the main of all.
-To achieve this, we have to only use HTML, this is basic structure and the basic tags.
+To achieve this, we had to only use HTML, this is basic structure and the basic tags.

 ## Week 03
 In the third week, we take the html code and add styles with css, always trying to achieve the landing page of the app.